gamma-opt/oip-notes/course/part1/lecture05.md

         & +150(y_1+y_2+y_3+y_4+y_5+y_6).
 \end{align}
 ```
-composed of costs of purchasing the oil, storage costs, and income from selling the blended product.
+which is composed of costs of purchasing the oil, storage costs, and income from selling the blended product.

-From our problem statement, we can see that there are four sources of constraints we must consider: linear production, processing limits, hardness constraints and the handling of storage.
+From our problem statement, we can see that there are five sources of constraints we must consider: linear production, processing limits, hardness constraints, storage continuity and storage limits.

 Linear production just means that we produce as much product as we use oils in any given month $j$